-10Qx2M=20Marks (Answer All Question) S. No. Marks CO Q 1 What is Secondary Energy?
+Instruc SECTION A 10Qx2M=20Marks (Answer All Question) S. No. TO CAZINI-ZOWALIAS (MISWEI MIL QUESTION) Marks СО Q 1 What is Secondary Energy?
 Give at least one example.
-2 CO1 Q 2 Name Chairman of CERC & CEA.
+2 C01 Q 2 Name Chairman of CERC & CEA.
 2 CO1 Q 3 What is the full form POSOCO, GCI & CTUI?
-2 CO1 Q 4 What is installed generation capacity of India?
-How much units India has approx. generate in the financial year of 2022-23.
-2 CO1 Q 5 Transmission Utilities are not allowed to do Power Trading.
+2 CO1 Q 4 What is installed generation capacity of India in 2024?
+How much units India has approx. generate in the financial year of 2023-24.
+2 C01 Q 5 Transmission Utilities are not allowed to do Power Trading.
 (True/False)?
 Explain.
-2 CO1 Q 6 What is Open Access as per the Electricity Act 2003?
+2 C01 Q 6 What is Open Access as per the Electricity Act 2003?
 Explain.
 2 CO1 Q 7 What is Subsidy & Cross-subsidy?
 2 CO1 Q 8 Explain Aggregate Technical & Commercial Losses.
 2 CO1 Q 9 Electricity Act 2003 hasParts andSections.
 (Fill up blank.)
-2 CO1 Q 10 Expand IPDS, RDSS and R-APDRP.
-2 CO1 SECTION B 1 4Qx5M= 20 Marks Q 1 What are major points of the Electricity Act 2003?
+2 CO1 Q 10 Expand MCP, MCV and ACP.
+2 CO1 - SECTION B 1 4Qx5M= 20 Marks Q 1 What are major points of the Electricity Act 2003?
 Explain.
 5 CO2 Q 2 Name five RLDCs with their respective Headquarters,.
-5 CO2 Q 3 Explain main points of proposed National Electricity Policy or National Tariff Policy.
+5 CO2 Q 3 Explain main points of proposed National Electricity Policyj.
 5 CO2 Q 4 Explain growth and development of power sector in India since 1991.
-OR What are criteria for selection of Fuel as per you?
-Explain.
-5 CO2 SECTION-C 3Qx10M=30 Marks Q 1 Calculate first year Tariff of 100 MW Solar PV Plant in India assuming 10 CO3 CERC norms and regulations 2020.
-10 COS
+5 CO2 SECTION-C 3Qx10M=30 Marks Q 1 Calculate first year Tariff of 10 MW Solar PV Plant in India assuming CERC norms and regulations 2024.
+10 СОЗ Q 2 Analyze critically India's growth plan for Non-Fossil Energy up to 2030 with suggestions for better implantation.
+10 CO3

-Q 2 Analyze critically India's growth plan for Non-Fossil Energy up to 2030 with suggestions for better implantation.
-10 CO3 Q 3 Power Sector in India is moving from monopoly to competition - Evaluate 10 CO3 this statement with at least three examples and your suggestions.
-SECTION-D Short-term interventions addressing the current energy crisis must be accompanied by a steadfast focus on mid- and long-term goals of the energy transition.
-High fossil fuel prices, energy security concerns and the urgency of climate change underscore the pressing need to move faster to a clean energy system, says World Energy Transitions Outlook 2022 .
-Launched by the International Renewable Energy Agency (IRENA) at the Berlin Energy Transition Dialogue today, the Agency's Outlook sets out priority areas and actions based on available technologies that must be realized by 2030 to achieve net zero emissions by mid-century.
-It also takes stock of progress across all energy uses to date, clearly showing the inadequate pace and scale of the renewables-based transition.
-"The energy transition is far from being on track and anything short of radical action in the coming years will diminish, even eliminate chances to meet our climate goals", said Francesco La Camera, Director-General of IRENA.
-"Today, governments are facing multiple challenges of energy security, economic recovery and the affordability of energy bills for households and businesses.
-Many answers lie in the accelerated transition.
-But it's a political choice to put policies in place that comply with Paris Agreement and the Sustainable Development Agenda.
-Investing in new fossil fuel infrastructure will only lock-in uneconomic practices, perpetuate existing risks and increase the threats of climate change."
-"It is high time to act", La Camera added.
-"Recent developments have clearly demonstrated that high fossil fuel prices can result in energy poverty and loss of industrial competitiveness.
-80% of the global population lives in countries that are net-importers of fossil fuels.
+Q 3 Power Sector in India is moving from Conventional Energy to Non- Conventional Energy Resources - Evaluate this statement with your suggestions.
+10 CO3 Suggestions.
+SECTION-D 2Qx15M= 30 Marks Qx15M= 30 Marks Short-term interventions addressing the current energy crisis must be accompanied by a steadfast focus on mid- and long-term goals of the energy transition.
+High fossil fuel prices, energy security concerns and the urgency of climate change underscore the pressing need to move faster to a clean energy system.Launched by the International Renewable Energy Agency (IRENA) at the Berlin Energy Transition Dialogue today, the Agency's Outlook sets out priority areas and actions based on available technologies that must be CO4 population lives in countries that are net-importers of lossif idels.
 By contrast, renewables are available in all countries, offering a way out of import dependency and allowing countries to decouple economies from the costs of fossil fuels while driving economic growth and new jobs."
-The Outl CO4 bring concrete socioeconomic and welfare benefits, adding 85 million jobs worldwide in renewables and other transition-related technologies between today and 2030.
+The Outlook sees investment needs of USD 5.7 trillion per year until 2030 including the imperative to redirect USD 0.7 trillion annually away from fossil fuels to avoid stranded assets.
+But investing in the transition would bring concrete socioeconomic and welfare benefits, adding 85 million jobs worldwide in renewables and other transition-related technologies between today and 2030.
 These job gains would largely surpass losses of 12 million jobs in fossil fuel industries.
 Overall, more countries would experience greater benefits on the energy transition path than under business as usual, according to the Outlook.